Krytic/Takahe/docs/usage/installation.rst

 Building from source is straightforward:

-1. Fork the `Github Repo <https://github.com/Krytic/takahe>`_
+1. Ensure you have Julia and PyJulia installed
-2. Locally, run :code:`git clone <your url>`
+2. Fork the `Github Repo <https://github.com/Krytic/takahe>`_
-3. In a terminal, navigate to the directory you installed takahe to
+3. Locally, run :code:`git clone <your url>`
-4. Run :code:`pip install -e .` to install it as an editable PIP file
+4. In a terminal, navigate to the directory you installed takahe to
-5. Run :code:`f2py3.7 -c src/merge_rate.f95 -m merge_rate` to compile the event rate FORTRAN code.
+5. Run :code:`pip install -e .` to install it as an editable PIP file

 From PyPI
 ---------